cllckn/information-and-communication-technologies/module2/README.md

 ### Structured (Procedural) Programming

-> - Programs are collections of functions operating on shared data.
+> - Programs are collections of functions (methods) operating on shared data.
 > - A **function** is the smallest piece of the program.
 > - The **main function** serves as the entry point of the program.
     >   - Execution starts in the main function.